bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

 .. _var:

- :index:`[TAG=Console->Command->var] <triple: Console; Command; var>` This command takes a string or quoted string and does variable expansion on it mostly the same way variable expansion is done on the :config:option:`dir/pool/LabelFormat`\  string.
+ :index:`[TAG=Console->Command->var] <single: Console; Command; var>` This command takes a string or quoted string and does variable expansion on it mostly the same way variable expansion is done on the :config:option:`dir/pool/LabelFormat`\  string.
 The difference between the :bcommand:`var` command and the actual :config:option:`dir/pool/LabelFormat`\  process is that during the var command, no job is running so dummy values are used in place of Job specific variables.

 version
-   :index:`[TAG=Console->Command->version] <triple: Console; Command; version>` The command prints the Director’s version.
+   :index:`[TAG=Console->Command->version] <single: Console; Command; version>` The command prints the Director’s version.

 wait
-   :index:`[TAG=Console->Command->wait] <triple: Console; Command; wait>` The wait command causes the Director to pause until there are no jobs running.
+   :index:`[TAG=Console->Command->wait] <single: Console; Command; wait>` The wait command causes the Director to pause until there are no jobs running.
 This command is useful in a batch situation such as regression testing where you wish to start a job and wait until that job completes before continuing.
 This command now has the following options:

    .. code-block:: bconsole
       :caption: wait